nixworks/public/news/2017/06/22/README.md

 ##### Immigration to the United States
 ### [A judge in Michigan halts the possible deportation of over 100 Chaldean Iraqi Christians. ](/news/2017/06/22/a-judge-in-michigan-halts-the-possible-deportation-of-over-100-chaldean-iraqi-christians.md)
-_Context: Immigration to the United States, Christian, Mich., Chaldean_
+_Context: Chaldean, Mich., Immigration to the United States, Christian_

 ##### Dismissal of James Comey
 ### [U.S. President Donald Trump clarifies that he did not record any private conversations with former FBI Director James Comey. ](/news/2017/06/22/u-s-president-donald-trump-clarifies-that-he-did-not-record-any-private-conversations-with-former-fbi-director-james-comey.md)